-5. The Depositary
+5 The Depositary

-The Company's Depositary is Société Générale London Branch.
-The Depositary's parent company is Société Générale, a company incorporated in France and acting through its London Branch registered in England on 3 December 2001 under number BR 000021 whose address is 1 Bank Street, Canary Wharf, London, E14 4JD.
-The principal business activity of the Depositary is the provision of financial services including depositary and trustee services.
-The Depositary is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
-The ultimate holding company of the Depositary is Société Générale, 29 Boulevard Haussman, 75009 Paris, France, which is incorporated in France.
+The Company's Depositary is NatWest Trustee and Depositary Services Limited.
+The Depositary is a private limited company incorporated in England and Wales on 8 February 2018.
+The Depositary's company number is 11194605.
+The principal business activity of the Depositary is the provision of trustee and depositary services.
+The Depositary is established in the UK and is authorised and regulated by the Financial Conduct Authority to act as a Depositary for a UK UCITS Scheme.
+The ultimate holding company of the Depositary is NatWest Group plc, incorporated in Scotland.
 Subject to the FCA Rules and the OEIC Regulations, the Depositary is responsible for the safekeeping of the property of the Company entrusted to it and has a duty to take reasonable care to ensure that the Company is managed in accordance with the provisions of the FCA Rules relating to the pricing of, and dealing in, Shares of the Company and the income of the Company.

-The appointment of the Depositary has been made under an agreement dated 10 June 2016 between the Company, the ACD and the Depositary (the "Depositary Agreement").
+The appointment of the Depositary has been made under an agreement dated 3 July 2021 between the Company, the ACD and the Depositary (the "Depositary Agreement").